 Immediate load transfer upon installation

-Helical piles are ideal for application where there is a need to resist tension, compressive force, or both.
+Helical piles are ideal for resisting tension, compressive force, or both applications.